xgp/ker/README.md

 Basically, it's a simple as opening a PR to `main` with your manifest file in the `repository` under your package directory (e.g. `io.phasetwo`).
 Assuming your manifest file is compliant and you "own" (need to define) the namespace/package, the automation does the rest.

+### Requirements of your extension
+- be hosted on GitHub
+- be built using Maven using a simple `mvn clean install`
+- produce a non-fat jar file able to be deployed in Keycloak

 ### Manifest file format

 ```yaml